xinehc/args_oap/README.md

 | tetracycline                        | 0.012183242185747383 | 0.09987284037027115  |

 Output file `extracted.filtered.fa` contains all filtered ARG-like sequences after `stage_two`. `blastout.filtered.txt` is the metadata of these sequences.
+# Note: Before running ARGs-OAP, a de-contamination processes is recommended to secure clean prokaryotic reads.
+This includes the removal of genomic sequences from hosts (e.g., human), and from fungal sources.
+This step is critical to avoid potential biases in the calculation of cell numbers which relies on the identification of essential single copy marker genes.

 ## Notes
 ### (optional) Single/Paired end files